Boys bedroom ideas for playful personalities

 Creating a place for growing boys to express themselves and feel at home is essential for their development and to bring fun and joy into their personal space.

 To help, we’ve explored our favourite ways to spruce up boys’ bedrooms and avoid those dark hideaways and messy coves.
-Instead, opt for inspiring designs that let their personalities shine.
 Expect decor schemes centred around their interests, colour palettes, and tips on how to avoid (most of!) the mess with storage solutions.

 1. Get hygge

-Create a cosy sanctuary with Scandi vibes that he’ll love to kick back and unwind in.
+Create a cosy sanctuary with Scandi vibes that he’ll love to kick back in.

-Start with Scandi minimalism, such as clean wooden beds in light colours and a neutral colour palette of creams, beiges, and dark browns.
-Then add plenty of snuggly layers, such as thick woollen blankets, fluffy throw pillows, and a shaggy rug to keep bare feet cosy.
+Start with a Scandi bed, such as a clean wooden bed in a light colour and a neutral palette of creams, beiges, and browns.
+Add snuggly layers like woollen blankets, fluffy pillows, and a shaggy rug.
+Simple décor like forest decals and plaid bedding adds playfulness without overwhelming the space.

 Westbrook Metal Bed Frame